 Follow a bedtime ritual

-Go to bed at around the same time, and you’ll sleep better.
+Go to bed around the same time every night, and you’ll sleep better.
 A wild weekend can throw your sleep routine off, so dial it back a bit for the sake of your sleep.

 No caffeine after noon